 |crossing through an old burn - walking down an abandoned service road - time to hitch hike again|

-With 2 days of deep thought; decided that the route planned for the next few days was not the best option.
-Since we were 3 days ahead from the alterations a week before.
-This would of left me sitting around camp for 3 days so that we would meet our resupply on the 25th of August.
+With two days of deep thought; decided that the route planned for the next few days was not the best option.
+Since we were three days ahead from the alterations a week before.
+This would of left me sitting around camp for three days so that we would meet our resupply on the 25th of August.

 Plus the route we had plotted out would be backtracking for over 20 miles of the same area.
 I wasn't to motivated to cover the same ground for 6 days.

 The thought of pizza and cheeseburgers also haunted my mind as motivation to leave the trail.
 Also haven't seen my son for a few weeks, so this would get me a chance to hang out with him as well.

 If all goes well will spend the next 3 weeks in as much alpine as possible.
 Wouldn't even mind if it rained some; since got pretty cooked the last 15 days stretch.

 Next page of story 30+ Days in Olympic National Park.